 Get companion flights and travel rewards by using your credit card.

-Some credit cards offer companion certificates or travel credits that you can use to pay for flights.
+Some credit cards offer companion certificates or travel credits that you can use to pay for flights or incidental airline charges.
 You can offset the cost of the card’s annual fee by taking advantage of perks offered by travel credit cards.

 Compare cards with travel credits or companion pass offers